-JetBrains Rider includes an embedded terminal emulator for working with a command-line shell from inside the IDE.
-Having a command line right inside the IDE lets you do things like running .NET Core commands (for example with Entity Framework core ), running Git commands, and so on without switching windows and mental focus when you need to perform a quick command line task.
+JetBrains Rider includes an embedded terminal emulator for working with your command-line shell from inside the IDE.
+Use it to run .NET Core commands (for example with Entity Framework core ), Git commands, set file permissions, and perform other command-line tasks without switching to a dedicated terminal application.

 Initially, the terminal emulator runs with your default system shell, but it supports many other shells such as Windows PowerShell, Command Prompt cmd.exe,

 csh, and so on.
 For information about changing the shell, see Configure the terminal emulator.